Updated on July 1st 2024

 ECOFIN

-It is useful to know that discussions around ViDA occurs during the ECOFIN Council, usually once a month, the latest has been held on May 14th 2024, the next one will take place on June 21st 2024.
+It is useful to know that discussions around ViDA occurs during the ECOFIN Council, usually once a month, the latest has been held on June 21st 2024, the last one under the Belgian presidency.

-During the latest ECOFIN, Estonia has opposed to one of the ViDA Pillars, putting on hold the proposal until June as the agreement has to be approved unanimously.
+During the last two ECOFIN, Estonia has opposed to one of the ViDA Pillars, putting on hold the proposal until June as the agreement has to be approved unanimously.
+The next ECOFIN will be held under the new Hungarian presidency, thus, we can’t say for sure the ViDA topic will be discussed as a priority.

 The 3 Pillars of ViDA